Research

 Peer-Reviewed Publications

 1. Carter, B. (2025).
 Does misunderstanding taxes inflate people's support for Medicare spending?
-Forthcoming at Journal of Behavioral Public Administration.
+Journal of Behavioral Public Administration. [pdf]

 2. Carter, B., Denny, J., Loehrer, A. (2025).
 Impact of Medicaid Expansion on Stage of Diagnosis of Lung Cancer for Rural and Urban Patients in New Hampshire.
 Journal of Rural Health. [pdf]